 Did I miss anything?
 Comment down below on what you thought of this post!
 After seeing these rules, you should be okay to get yourself a game of badminton singles set up!

-Also, comment down below if you would like to see rules and regulations for badminton doubles!
+Additionally, click here to see rules and regulations for badminton doubles!

 As always, good luck in your games and have a great day!